Preeclampsia is a kind of high blood pressure some women get after the 20th week of pregnancy or after giving birth.

 - You’ve never had a baby before, or it’s been more than 10 years since you had a baby.

-- You’re obese.
+- You’re a person who has obesity.
 Obese means being very overweight with a body mass index (also called BMI) of 30 or higher.
-BMI is a measure of body fat based on your height and weight.
 To find out your BMI, go to www.cdc.gov/bmi.

 - You have a family history of preeclampsia.
 This means that other people in your family, like your sister or mother, have had it.